 Get Help with Your Spinal Injury Case, Right Now!

 Spinal injuries are serious, life-changing injuries that can occur after many different types of accidents.
 These injuries can put a strain on your life, physically, mentally, and financially.
 If your accident was caused by someone else’s negligence, you may be eligible to receive compensation for your spine, back, or neck injuries.
-An experienced attorney, like the ones here at Sand Law, can help you form your case, negotiate with the insurance companies, and work to ensure that you receive the compensation and justice that you deserve for your spinal injury.
+An experienced lawyer, like the ones here at Sand Law in St. Paul, can work for you to recover compensation for your spinal injury.
+We can form your case, negotiate with the insurance companies, and get you the financial compensation and justice you deserve for your spinal injuries.

 Causes of Spinal Injuries